A Framework for Real-World Multi-Robot Systems Running Decentralized GNN-Based Policies: Approach

 \subsubsection{\gls{adhoc} mode}

 We use this network mode only in the \gls{onboard_adhoc} mode, where it handles messages between agents.
 Physically, this network is supported by distinct wireless transceivers carried with each agent, allowing fully decentralized operation.
-This network takes the form of an 802.11n/ac IBSS, which means that no agent has any special priority access to the wireless medium.
-Note that this is \emph{not} a mesh network, as there is no facility for multi-hop communications; we make provisions only for single hop communication.
+This network takes the form of an 802.11n IBSS, which means that no agent has any special priority access to the wireless medium.
+Note that this is \emph{not} a mesh network, as there is no facility for multi-hop communications.